The wise tea master Lao Cha was on a pilgrimage. He heard there is a land far away, where the tea trees have remained

 After carefully harvesting the tea leaves, Lao Cha made the journey back home.
 A year later, during one scorching day, he found the carefully wrapped pu-erh cake.
 Just a sip made him feel refreshed and energized.
 He felt the mountain breeze and the aroma of the trees.

-Guo Gan Ancient Tree Raw Pu-erh grows wildly in the luscious alpine forests of Myanmar, at high elevations of more than 1000 meters.
+Guo Gan Ancient Tree Raw Pu-erh grows wildly in the luscious alpine forests of Myanmar, at more than 1000m above sea level.
 The high altitudes play a vital role in the mountain-filled aroma of the tea.

-The Guo Gan Myanmar Autonomous Region is known for its pristine ecological environment, where tea has been grown for hundreds of years.
-The wild tea trees are still untouched and grow freely in their original form.
-Tea trees form an ecosystem together with other native plants and insects in this pristine surrounding with no usage of pesticides or fertilizers are used in the forest.
+The Guo Gan Myanmar Autonomous Region is known for its pristine ecological environment, where tea has grown for hundreds of years.
+The wild tea trees are still untouched and in their original form.
+Tea trees form an ecosystem together with other native plants and insects in this pristine surrounding with no usage of pesticides or fertilizers.

 Our raw Guogan pu-erh tea is still very young.
 However, unlike other sheng pu-erhs, it is undeniably smooth and mellow.
 One gong fu style session with this tea can easily last well over ten infusions.
 The tea cake hides large, plump tea buds and leaves with a noticeable white fuzz cover.
 Under the boiling water's caress, they ooze a clear, bright orange tea soup.
-Taking a sip, you will feel refreshed as if you were carried away to the high mountains of Myanmar, surrounded by the untouched nature, where the tea comes from.
+Taking a sip, you will feel as if you were carried away to the high mountains of Myanmar, surrounded by the untouched nature, where the tea comes from.
 The fresh, invigorating aroma mixes floral notes with wonderful woodiness.
 The taste exudes pleasant bitterness with a long-lasting mountain flavor and a pronounced sweet aftertaste.